alexisforestier/H5temperature/README.md

 measured in the laser-heated diamond cell, High Pressure Research, 24:4, 423-445](https://doi.org/10.1080/08957950412331331718).

 ## What's new (v0.2)
+* Executable are now produced using `nuitka` and should be slightly faster.
-* Constant background in Planck data fitting is available
+* Constant background in Planck data fitting is available.
-* A table resuming fit results in the right panel
+* A table resuming fit results in the right panel.
-* Export data as ASCII for further analysis with other tools
+* Export data as ASCII for further analysis with other tools.
-* Solved a few bugs
+* Solved a few bugs...

 ## Requirements